margual56/connect4/README.md

-# tic-tac-toe
+# Connect 4
-Tic Tac Toe game with online multiplayer
+Connect 4 game with online multiplayer with an arbitrary board size

 # Setup
 The setup consists of two clients and a server that keeps track of the game state.